egonelbre/egonelbre.com/content/blog/2018-03-23 a-tale-of-bfs-going-parallel.md

 ![](https://cdn-images-1.medium.com/max/800/1*AulJ98zfIpwZsB7SN8e02g.png)

-Contains loads the current state of bucket using `atomic.LoadUint32`. `Add` finds the location where to save the value with `atomic.StoreUint32` and since there are multiple cores writing there simultaneously, it may not succeed the first try… hence it will retry until either the bit becomes set or it succeeds.
+Contains loads the current state of bucket using `atomic.LoadUint32`. `Add` finds the location where to save the value with `atomic.StoreUint32` and since there are multiple cores writing there simultaneously, it may not succeed the first try ... hence it will retry until either the bit becomes set or it succeeds.

 It’s useful to do things in blocks and we can use channels to send the blocks to each goroutine: